 SQLite creates a new rollback journal at the start of the first transaction within an exclusive locking mode session.
 But at the conclusion of the transaction, it does not delete the rollback journal.
 The rollback journal might be truncated, or its header might be zeroed (depending on what version of SQLite you are using) but the rollback journal is not deleted.
 The rollback journal is not deleted until exclusive access mode is exited.

 Rollback journal creation and deletion is also changed by the journal_mode pragma.
 The default journaling mode is DELETE, which is the default behavior of deleting the rollback journal file at the end of each transaction, as described above.
 The PERSIST journal mode foregoes the deletion of the journal file and instead overwrites the rollback journal header with zeros, which prevents other processes from rolling back the journal and thus has the same effect as deleting the journal file, though without the expense of actually removing the file from disk.
 In other words, journal mode PERSIST exhibits the same behavior as is seen in EXCLUSIVE locking mode.
-The OFF journal mode causes SQLite to the rollback journal.
+The OFF journal mode causes SQLite to omit the rollback journal, completely.
+In other words, no rollback journal is ever written if journal mode is set to OFF.
 The OFF journal mode disables the atomic commit and rollback capabilities of SQLite.
 The ROLLBACK command is not available when OFF journal mode is set.
 And if a crash or power loss occurs in the middle of a transaction that uses the OFF journal mode, no recovery is possible and the database file will likely go corrupt.
 The MEMORY journal mode causes the rollback journal to be stored in memory rather than on disk.
 The ROLLBACK command still works when the journal mode is MEMORY, but because no file exists on disks for recovery, a crash or power loss in the middle of a transaction that uses the MEMORY journal mode will likely result in a corrupt database.

 A write-ahead log or WAL file is used in place of a rollback journal when SQLite is operating in WAL mode.
 As with the rollback journal, the purpose of the WAL file is to implement atomic commit and rollback.
 The WAL file is always located in the same directory as the database file and has the same name as the database file except with the 4 characters "-wal" appended.
 The WAL file is created when the first connection to the database is opened and is normally removed when the last connection to the database closes.
 However, if the last connection does not shutdown cleanly, the WAL file will remain in the filesystem and will be automatically cleaned up the next time the database is opened.